ale94mleon/moldrug/docs/source/api.rst

 #.
 Biological target (pdbqt format).
 #.
 RDKit molecule of some known (or guessing) drug. (it could get easily get from the SMILES string)
 #.
 Definition of the binding pocket.
 #.
-Definition of the `moldrug.utils.GA <https://moldrug.readthedocs.io/en/latest/source/modules/utils.html#moldrug.utils.GA>`_ running variables.
+Definition of the :meth:`moldrug.utils.GA` running variables.

 With the molecule, a random population of ``popsize`` individuals will be generated through the `CReM <https://github.com/DrrDom/crem>`_